kkazuo/openid-key/README.markdown

 # Openid-Key

 You can get public key of OpenID Connect id-token.
-Then, you can verify id-token with tha key.
+Then, you can verify id-token with the key.

 ## Usage